 At the first stage of the project, our specialists were working on Proof of Concept.
 We needed to specify the optimal technological stack and define how the program is going to work.

-- before a lesson, a teacher uploads the audio to the app
+- before a lesson, a teacher uploads the audio to the app;

-- a student books a lesson and pays for it
+- a student books a lesson and pays for it;

-- the system estimates the speed of the data transmission channel and tracks when the student joins a lesson
+- the system estimates the speed of the data transmission channel and tracks when the student joins a lesson.

 One of the most difficult stages of the lesson is Practice when students begin to dance simultaneously.
-At this stage, our team needed to achieve perfect synchronization of 15 video streams.
+At this stage, our team needed to achieve the perfect synchronization of 15 video streams.

 The dev team followed an iterative approach.
 Our specialists performed tasks in parallel with the continuous analysis of the results and adjustments to the previous stages of work.